rust-lang/unsafe-code-guidelines/rfcs/0000-atomic-volatile.md

 exempted from the definition of data races) for no clear benefit.
 As a more backward-compatible alternative, one could also reimplement those methods using a loop of atomic volatile operations of unspecified width.

+## `VolatileBool`
+[volatile-bool]: #volatile-bool

+As mentioned previously, `VolatileBool` is not proposed for initial stabilization and instead left as a possible future extension.
+Such an extension would need to answer the following concerns:

+- Which use cases motivate the introduction of a `VolatileBool`, in spite of `bool` being a dangerous type to use for MMIO or interaction with untrusted code due to its data validity invariants?
+- Does the extension come together with a proposal to stabilize the ABI of `repr(Rust)` booleans, and if not how does the proposed use case handle the (so far theoretical) ABI unstability of Rust's `bool`?